 - latex pillows

-These pillows provide the right amount of support for side sleepers and relieve pressure on the neck and shoulders.
+These pillows provide the proper support for side sleepers and relieve pressure on the neck and shoulders.

 A too-soft pillow will allow the neck to flop forward and pressure the nerves and blood vessels in the neck.
 On the other hand, a too-hard pillow will push the head forward and cause the neck muscles to strain.